 Technical Methodology — encoding, normalization, parameters, data sources

-Risk is calculated independently for each of 4 climate domains, then averaged:
+Risk is calculated independently for each of 4 climate domains, then combined as a weighted average:

 All values normalized to [0, 1].
 Higher = more risk.
-A development with no hazard exposure in a domain scores 0 for that domain, pulling the overall average down.
+A development with no hazard exposure in a domain scores 0 for that domain, pulling the overall score down (weighted by that domain’s share).
+Per NYCHA direction, the Overall Risk score is weighted Coastal 0.50, Stormwater 0.40, Heat 0.10.
+Groundwater is weighted 0 — it does not contribute to the Overall Risk score; its per-domain risk is still computed and shown for reference.

 | Method | Formula | Output | Use Case |